Below you’ll find a summary of Frequently Asked Questions about our Bible study.

 All you need is your Bible, but a seeking heart and a positive attitude are great bonuses!

 How does the group work?

 Readings are posted in the group each evening for the following day so that they are available at whatever time works best for you.
 Each day group members need to visit the group directly at a time they choose to find a link to the readings and notes pinned at the top of that group.
 It is important not to rely on a Facebook notification but make it a point to visit the group at a set time each day (it is not Facebook’s job to remind us to read our Bibles).
 Of course, we love it when you take time to greet the group on the thread so please do that if you can.
 You are also welcome to take part in the group discussion on that day’s thread as well.
 You’ll find this group is welcoming, encouraging, and very insightful.

 Weekend readings: Each day of the year that He is our God, we are His child and therefore we spend time in His word.
 This means that we have readings 7 days a week for the entire year.
 However, weekend readings are handled a little differently to allow our admin team time to rest and spend with their families.
 Therefore, weekend readings are posted each Friday afternoon and comments are turned off in the group for the weekend (with the exception of the prayer thread, which is always open).

-Important note: it is not Facebook’s job to remind us to read our Bibles.
+Important reminder: it is not Facebook’s job to remind us to read our Bibles.
 Please do not rely on a facebook notification to let you know the readings have been posted but rather make a habit of visiting the group yourself each day.